brycelarge/haproxy/README.md

    - Downloads DH parameters for TLS
    - Installs acme.sh if not present
    - Registers with Let's Encrypt if needed
-   - Configures cron jobs for renewals
+   - Configures S6 service for certificate renewals

 2. **haproxy-config**: Generates HAProxy configuration
    - Converts YAML to HAProxy config when `CONFIG_AUTO_GENERATE=true`